chriskyfung/chriskyfung.github.io/_posts/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 ## Configure Metadata in Creating VM instance

 1. Go to **_Compute Engine_**, create a new VM instance.
-2. Select `Allow HTTP traffic` in the Firewall section.
+2. Select `Allow HTTP traffic` under the Firewall section.
 ![Firewall rule setting for creating a VM instance](/images/posts/qwiklabs/qwiklabs-GSP101-step2-allow-HTTP-traffic-in-firewall-setting.png)
 3. Expand **Management, security, disks, networking, sole tenancy**.
 4. In the Metadata section, add `startup-script-url` and paste the URL of the script file as the key value.